thisismetis/Metis_Fundamentals/project_deliverable_templates/mvp.md

 In the context of Metis projects, MVPs will typically be simple results (relevant to your question) from a preliminary analysis or a functional baseline model/system.
 Their key **prerequisite is access to data amenable to analysis/modeling**, so they also serve as a check on your project progress.
-In its simplest terms, you can think of an MVP submission as **"show us what you have so far"**.
+In its simplest terms, you can think of an MVP submission as **"show us what you have so far."**

 ### Submission Instructions:

  * MVPs should be a **short markdown file** or jupyter notebook showcasing initial findings/models.
  * Select a very small number of plots or relevant visuals (1 or 2 sounds perfect) from your project.
  * Pull out the plots, give them concise captions/context, and write up your initial conclusions.
  * Refer to the regression project [MVP example](./project_deliverable_examples/regression/regression_mvp_ex.md) for a handy, simple example.